StackVista/stackstate-docs/configure/health/send-health-data/send-health-data.md

 ### JSON health payload

-Rancher Observability accepts health data based on a chosen [consistency model](/configure/health/health-synchronization.md#consistency-models).
+SUSE Observability accepts health data based on a chosen [consistency model](/configure/health/health-synchronization.md#consistency-models).
 The message that can be sent for each model are described on the pages below:

 * [Repeat Snapshots JSON](/configure/health/send-health-data/repeat_snapshots.md)
 * [Repeat States JSON](/configure/health/send-health-data/repeat_states.md)